 Charis: “The theme really caught my eye because it’s something on sustainability, which is something I feel is a topic that is not commonly mentioned in a hackathon.
-Normally, it’s part of the STG (security threat groups) issues, but this is something to make it more inclusive for the people around us.”
+Normally, it’s part of the SDG (Sustainable Development Goals) issues, but this is something to make it more inclusive for the people around us.”

 But the one thing that really attracted them to the competition wasn’t the prize; it was the cause.

 While they were aware of how technology can assist those with disabilities, the impact of understanding how it transforms the lives of those with disabilities hit differently when they were going through the competition.

 Jasmine: “It didn’t really feel like a real project, really.
 It was more like a competition.
 It wasn’t really real until we got Moses Choo on Zoom.
 This isn’t just about a competition.
 It really was something where we could really help people to do better in life, to help make their lives better.”

 Their exposure isn’t just from the visually impaired community, but their teammates from different backgrounds as well.

 Victoria: “It’s really good exposure.
 For myself, yes, at that time I’m still a student and I am working with all these very impressive people who are already working, and I do learn a lot from each of them.
 It’s a really good experience, a very good eye-opener.”